bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project5-parallel.md

 Total compute time: Keep track of the total time spent in  the compute parts of the code, excluding the time to read in the elevation grid from disk, the time to write the visibility grid to disk, and the time to write the bitmaps.

-You will want to  print this time as you run with various number of threads, and record it.
+Your code should print this time as you run with various number of threads.
 For example, the total time may be 10 seconds with 1 thread,  6 seconds with 2 threads.
 This is the overall speedup of your parallelization, accounting for all parts of the code that you parallalize.

-Additionally, for each part that you parallelize, time it separately, and print that time, so that you can see the impact of the parallelization for that particular part of the code.
+Additionally, for each part that you parallelize, time it separately, and print that time, so that you can see the effect of the parallelization for that particular part of the code.
-   * With the example above, when running with 2 cores,  the viewshed  went from 8 seconds with one core to 4 seconds with 2 cores, so the total time dropped from 2+8=10 seconds to  2+4 = 6 seconds.
+   * With the same example as above, we also keeping track of the viewshed time:  the viewshed  went from 8 seconds with one core to 4 seconds with 2 cores, so the total time dropped from 2+8=10 seconds to  2+4 = 6 seconds.
+We see that the drop from 10 seconds to 6 seconds is explained by the speedup of the viewshed, and it makes sense.

 * For example, you will parallelize the viewshed, so you want to time the function to compute the viewshed separately, like so:
 ```